tddapps/blog/_posts/2016-10-09-my-own-aws-cloudwatch-forwarder-as-an-npm-package.md

 Fortunately, Amazon built the [CloudWatch Logs API](http://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/Welcome.html) for developers to interact with the system.
 The development team was nice enough to provide SDKs in multiple languages.
 While these SDKs are relatively simple to use, they still require a fair amount of work and understanding of the API.

-Other developers built [their own forwarding tools](https://www.npmjs.com/search?q=cloudwatch) based on the Cloudwatch SDKs.
-Unfortunately, they all share the same problem.
+Third-party developers built [their own forwarding tools](https://www.npmjs.com/search?q=cloudwatch) based on the Cloudwatch SDKs.
+However, they all share the same problem.
 The application code would have to change to **explicitly** log to Cloudwatch.
 Moreover, the majority of the javascript tools can only be used from other javascript applications.

 ## Why I built the [`aws-cloudwatch-forwarder`](https://www.npmjs.com/package/aws-cloudwatch-forwarder)?